Jah Wobble: Other activities

 Jah Wobble studied part-time for four years at Birkbeck, University of London, graduating in 2000 with an upper second-class honours degree in the humanities.

 His autobiography, entitled Memoirs of a Geezer: Music, Life, Mayhem (Serpent's Tail books, London), was released in September 2009.
 It was well received by critics.
 He also writes occasional book reviews for The Independent.

 Personal life

-Wobble has four children, including music producer Natalie Wardle from his first marriage, and two sons with his second wife, the Chinese-born guzheng player and harpist Zi Lan Liao.
-Wobble was brought up a Roman Catholic but later converted to Buddhism.
+Wobble has four children, including music producer and bassist with the Loose Articles, Natalie Wardle, from his first marriage, Hayley Angel Holt, writer, director and actress and two sons with his second wife, the Chinese-born guzheng player and harpist Zilan Liao.
+Wobble was brought up a Roman Catholic but later converted to Mahayana Buddhism.